Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

 ## Background

-In a DPG library, protocol methods will be generated for a swagger input, and both of protocol methods and convenience methods will be generated for a TypeSpec input.
-We expect to make convenience method an overload of protocol method, so that users could be very clear they are representing the same operation.
+In a DPG library, protocol methods will be generated for a swagger input, and both protocol methods and convenience methods will be generated for a TypeSpec input.
+We expect to make the convenience method an overload of its protocol method, so that users could be very clear they are representing the same operation.
 For example,

 ```C#
 public virtual async Task<Response<Model>> OperationAsync(string requiredId, string optionalId = null, CancellationToken cancellationToken = default) // Convenience method